 ‘Please identify at least 3 key events in your career, things that made a difference in the way you manage now; 1) What happened? and 2) What did you learn from it (for better or worse)?

 Lombardo and Eichinger later summarised their findings in the ‘Career Architect Planner’ (1996 Lominger Press) as lessons learned by successful and effective managers are roughly:

 - 20 percent from people (mostly the boss).

 Origin possibility 2: Alan Tough Was the Creator

-Educational psychologist Alan Tough is another frequently cited origin of this learning model.
+Educational psychologist Alan Tough is another origin of this learning model that many frequently cite.
 Although the closest he came, apparently, was to conclude that ‘about 70 percent of adult learning takes place outside institutional frameworks’.

 Origin possibility 3: There is No Origin

-When Kajewski and Masden (2012) of DeakinPrime University in Australia, recently went in search of the origins of the learning model, they concluded, ‘From our review it is clear that there is a lack of empirical data supporting the model and, while the above-mentioned sources are frequently credited, there is also a lack of certainty about the origin.
-Despite the lack of empirical evidence and agreement on its origin, what cannot be denied is that the model has gained significant momentum, and organisations are increasingly subscribing to the principles that learning takes place through a combination of formal and informal situations and through others.’
+When Kajewski and Masden (2012) of DeakinPrime University in Australia, recently went in search of the origins of the learning model, they concluded, ‘From our review, it is clear that there is a lack of empirical data supporting the model and, while the sources mentioned above are frequently credited, there is also a lack of certainty about the origin.
+Despite the lack of empirical evidence and agreement on its origin, what we cannot deny is that the model has gained significant momentum, and organisations are increasingly subscribing to the principles that learning takes place through a combination of formal and informal situations and through others.’

 How Does the 70 20 10 Framework Apply to Learning?